Paolo Virzì: Career

 In July of the same year, Paolo Virzì started principal photography for The Leisure Seeker, which has completed post-production.
 His new film, entirely shot in the United States, stars Donald Sutherland and Helen Mirren.
 It is freely adapted from the eponymous novel The Leisure Seeker by Michael Zadoorian.
 The script was co-written by Francesca Archibugi, Francesco Piccolo, Stephen Amidon, and Virzì himself.
 It is the story of Ella and John, of their escape from the care of doctors and their now adult children.
 He is scatterbrained yet strong, she is full of ailments but razor-sharp – they give each other the gift of an adventure on the roads of America, from Massachusetts to Key West, on board their old camper.
 The film was premiered at the 74th Venice International Film Festival and in Toronto in the TIFF 2017 Gala section.

-In 2019 he's in the jury of the 76th International Exhibition of Cinematographic Art's main competition section.
+In 2019 he was in the jury of the 76th International Exhibition of Cinematographic Art's main competition section.